NWT Campsite Etiquette & Rules

 Keep it Clean:

-Please use the litter barrels for your refuse; even help out by picking up any litter that's present when you arrive.
+Please use the litter barrels for your garbage or food wastes.
+You can even help out by picking up any litter that's present when you arrive.
 The parks staff will also appreciate it if you let them know of any major trash problem or overflowing litter barrels.

 Length of Stay:

-There is no maximum length of stay at any of our territorial parks, with the exception of the two parks noted below:
+There is no maximum length of stay at any of our territorial parks, with the exception of the five Territorial Parks noted below:

 - Hay River Territorial Park